The Meaning of the Judgement

 A Vision of the Last Judgment, by William Blake 1808.
 Blake's image is that of the spectacle in itself, regardless of right and wrong.
 Christ at the top is like a statue, passive as if as much a victim as everybody else.
 At the left, people go up towards Heaven, at the left they go down towards Hell.
 The whole picture becomes a clockwise circular movement.
 Who's to say what's right or wrong?
 Blake just marvels at the glory of it all.

-About the Tarot Judgement Card
+A. E. Waite about the Tarot Judgement Card

 - The Magician